Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet

 \section{Abstract}

-The subtle interplay between competing degrees of freedom, crystal electric fields, and spin correlations can lead to exotic quantum states in 4\textit{f} ion-based frustrated magnets.
+The subtle interplay between competing degrees of freedom, crystal electric fields, and spin correlations can lead to exotic quantum states in 4\textit{f} ion-based {frustrated triangular lattice antiferromagnets}.
 We present the crystal structure, thermodynamic and muon spin relaxation ($\mu$SR) studies of the 4\textit{f} ion-based frustrated magnet Ba$_4$YbReWO$_{12}$, wherein Yb$^{3+}$ ions constitute a triangular lattice.
-The magnetic susceptibility does not show any signature of spin freezing down to 1.9 K or long-range magnetic ordering down to 0.4 K. The low-temperature Curie-Weiss fit to the inverse magnetic susceptibility data reveals a weak antiferromagnetic exchange interaction between the \textit{J}$_\textnormal{eff}$ = 1/2 states of the Yb$^{3+}$ moments in the lowest Kramers doublet.
-The lowest Kramer's ground state doublet is well separated from the first excited state with a gap of $\Delta_\textnormal{CEF}$ = 278 K, as evidenced by our $\mu$SR experiments that support the realization of $J_\textnormal{eff} = 1/2$ at low temperatures.
-The specific heat indicates a phase transition at 0.09 K, and the associated entropy release at low temperatures is consistent with that expected for the \textit{J}$_\textnormal{eff}$ = 1/2 state.
+The magnetic susceptibility does not show any signature of spin freezing down to 1.9 K or long-range magnetic ordering down to 0.4 K. The low-temperature Curie-Weiss fit to the inverse magnetic susceptibility data reveals a weak antiferromagnetic exchange interaction {, which is corroborated by the fit of magnetic specific heat data following the $J_1-J_2$ model with the nearest neighbor exchange interaction of $J_1$ $\approx -0.197$ K} between the \textit{J}$_\textnormal{eff}$ = 1/2 states of the Yb$^{3+}$ moments in the lowest Kramers doublet.
+The lowest Kramers ground state doublet is well separated from the first excited state with a gap of $\Delta_\textnormal{CEF}$ = 278 K, as evidenced by our $\mu$SR experiments that support the realization of $J_\textnormal{eff} = 1/2$ at low temperatures.
+The specific heat {experiments do not detect a phase transition down to 56 mK.
+The magnetic specific heat shows a broad maximum ~90 mK suggesting a disordered ground state with short range spin correlations.} The associated {magnetic} entropy release at low temperatures is consistent with that expected for the \textit{J}$_\textnormal{eff}$ = 1/2 state.
 The zero-field $\mu$SR measurements show neither the signature of spin freezing nor a phase transition, at least down to 43 mK.
-Our results suggest the coexistence of static and slowly fluctuating moments in the ground state of this \textit{J}$_\textnormal{eff}$ = 1/2 frustrated triangular lattice antiferromagnet.
+Our results suggest a {dynamic, disordered } ground state in this \textit{J}$_\textnormal{eff}$ = 1/2 frustrated triangular lattice antiferromagnet.
 Ba$_4$\textit{R}ReWO$_{12}$ (\textit{R}=rare earth) offers a viable platform to realize intriguing quantum states borne out of spin-orbit coupling and frustration.